COMMANDS IN DETAIL

 AA6 (Antialiasing 7-PLD)

 Here are the list of available commands in Janus.
-They are categorised in seven (7) groups, and you will see these groups arranged accordingly in the interface.
-These six groups are Camera, Scene, Render Globals, Light, GI (Global Illumination), Object, and Miscellaneous (Misc).
+They are categorised in twelve (12) groups, and you will see these groups arranged accordingly based, more of less, on how they are arranged in the LightWave interface.
+The Misc category contains more Janus-centric functions, or other functions that would not otherwise be categorised in LightWave.
 Note that despite using upper-case in these examples they are actually case-insensitive.

 Subcommands marked with an asterisk (*) are not yet supported.